Links on Android Authority may earn us a commission. Learn more.

 Ultimately, what earns this phone our recommendation is Samsung’s commitment to updates, which is the same five-year guarantee as its flagship phones, some of which cost ten times as much as this one.
+Granted you’ll probably want to upgrade before then.
 This phone can be a great first smartphone for just about anyone, and it’s a solid introduction to One UI and Samsung’s Android ecosystem.

 What makes it stand out

 - Affordability: This is one of the cheapest Samsung phones you can get in the US.

 - Battery life: The beefy 5,000mAh battery lasts for two days of moderate use.

 - Longevity: Like all Samsung devices, this phone will receive five years of support, although you’ll probably upgrade before then.

 What to look for in a cheap Samsung phone

 Cheap Samsung phones are among the best budget handsets you can buy, but there are a few things you should consider to find the right device for you: